-37 - Connection Confirm Command
+37 - Connection confirm command

-This command is send by the BLU mobile app or the PC-Gentec-EO software to confirm the connection with the BLU module.
+This command is sent by the BLU mobile app or the PC-Gentec-EO software to confirm the connection with the BLU module.
 This command will change the state of the BLU from searching a connection state (blue led flashing quickly) to the connected state (blue led flashing slowly).